 What’s the problem?

-Boehringer Ingelheim has stated that the vast majority of the fatalities involving Pradaxa were caused by bleeding complications.
-The updated list of fatalities was released after an inquiry by Japanese officials, whose country has reported at least 14 deaths associated with Pradaxa use.
-In response to this alarming trend, Japan has called on Boehringer to add strengthened warnings to labels of Pradaxa.
+Boehringer Ingelheim has stated that most of the deaths from Pradaxa were caused by bleeding complications.
+An updated list of fatalities was issued following an inquiry from Japan, where dozens of deaths have been associated with Pradaxa use.
+In response to this alarming trend, Japan has called on Boehringer to add strengthened warnings to the labeling of Pradaxa.

-Taking the abnormally high number of fatalities into consideration, a number of researchers have called into question the validity of Pradaxa’s pre-approval clinical trials, stating that the drug should never have been approved because the trials were inherently flawed.
+Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the drug should never have been approved because the studies were flawed.

-The drug was manufactured to be a replacement for Coumadin (generic: warfarin), and is supposed to require less monitoring and be easier to use.
-However, warfarin can be quickly counteracted by doses of Vitamin K when an internal bleeding problem occurs.
-This does not work with Pradaxa or any of the other newer generation of blood thinners such as Xarelto (generic: rivaroxaban).
+Pradaxa was designed as a replacement for Coumadin (generic: warfarin), but is supposed to require less patient monitoring and be easier to use.
+However, warfarin can be counteracted with Vitamin K when an internal bleeding problem occurs.
+This does not work with Pradaxa or any of the other newer blood thinners such as Xarelto (generic: rivaroxaban).

-This new class of medications – which includes Xarelto (Bayer and Johnson & Johnson), Eliquis (Bristol-Myers Squibb and Pfizer), and Lixiana (Daiichi Sankyo) – are designed to prevent strokes in patients suffering from atrial fibrillation, a form of irregular heartbeat common among the elderly.
+This new class of medications – which also includes Eliquis (Bristol-Myers Squibb and Pfizer) and Lixiana (Daiichi Sankyo) – are used to prevent strokes in patients suffering from atrial fibrillation, or a-fib, a type of irregular heartbeat common among the elderly.
 All of these drugs are competing for a market estimated to be worth between $10 and $20 billion annually.

 Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at the risk of internal bleeding, which can also be fatal.
 It has been theorized that Pradaxa may have too much of an effect on the blood clotting process, which leads to hemorrhages.
 There have also been conflicting reports indicating that the drug does not have enough of an effect on clotting, resulting in pulmonary embolisms and deep vein thrombosis (DVT).